 All of our teachers have extensive experience and are committed to nurturing the talent of our students.
 Our piano teaching methods range from full masterclass lessons to group workshops, small chamber groups and one on one tuition, in which students are encouraged to focus on any aspects of their playing that they wish to develop.

 Clíodna began playing the piano at 5.
+A pianist and an organist, she is often found in the pit at the Royal Opera House or with orchestras on stage at the Royal Festival Hall.
 Her professional career now comprises a busy performing and recording schedule for TV, Radio, Symphony and Chamber concerts.